 Zenith Model 12-S-471 Console Radio (1940)

-With its sleek styling and black "robot" dial, this large Zenith console typifies a great design period in radio history.
+With its sleek styling and black "robot" dial, this large Zenith 12-S-471 console typifies a great design period in radio history.
 Put a high-performance 12-tube chassis inside this luxurious cabinet and you have an unforgettable combination.

 It took a fair amount of work to realize this radio's potential.
 The first picture shows the set on the day when I bought it.
+The second shows it after restoration.

 Most of the cabinet was in decent shape, with small nicks and scratches here and there.
 The top had some discoloration and flaking, probably from flowerpots.